-A snapshot overview of schools in Khartoum that are considered (although not necessarily chosen) by English-speaking expat parents.
+A snapshot: schools in Khartoum considered (but not necessarily chosen) by English-speaking expats.

-American/International curriculum; American High School Diploma/ AP; ages 3-18; co-ed; day; independent; private non-profit; 250 pupils
+Adapted American curriculum/ American High School Diploma/ AP; ages 3-18; co-ed; day; independent; private non-profit; 250 students

-Founded in 1957 to educate the children of US diplomats and other expats.
+Founded in 1957, to educate the children of US diplomats and other expats.
 Now located three miles south of downtown Khartoum, in a green oasis, away from the dusty city.
 Governed by a board elected by the Parents’ Association.
-The class of 2018 consisted of approximately 45 per cent Sudanese nationals, 16 per cent US citizens and the remainder third country nationals.
-Dually accredited by the Council of International Schools (CIS) and the Middle States Association of Colleges and Schools (MSACS).
+A recent class consisted of approximately 45 per cent Sudanese nationals, 15 per cent US citizens and the remainder third country nationals.
+Dually accredited by the Council of International Schools (CIS) and the Middle States Association of Colleges and Schools (MSA).

 Click here to read our full review of the Khartoum American School.